Kevin Jonas: Personal life

 Kevin Jonas lives in New Jersey with his wife, Danielle Jonas, and their two daughters.
 Danielle is a former hairdresser with Ryan Rodgers Redken Ambassador, and the pair married at Oheka Castle on December 19, 2009, with his brothers Joe and Nick as his best men.
 The couple met while vacationing with their families in the Bahamas in May 2007.
 Their first daughter was born on February 2, 2014, and their second daughter was born on October 27, 2016.

-In April 2021, Jonas showed support for the NGO GiveIndia during the worsening situation of the COVID-19 pandemic in India and urged fans to help donate to the organization to help.

-In September 2021, Jonas and his wife Danielle announced the release of a book for children titled There's a Rock Concert in My Bedroom, which chronicles the story of Emma, a girl who is excited about participating in her school's talent show.
+During April 2021, Jonas showed support for the NGO GiveIndia during the worsening situation of the COVID-19 pandemic in India and urged fans to help donate to the organization to help.
+The following September, Jonas and his wife Danielle announced the release of a book for children titled There's a Rock Concert in My Bedroom, which chronicles the story of Emma, a girl who is excited about participating in her school's talent show.
 The Jonases said the initiative was motivated by their daughters.
 It was released in April 2022.

 In June 2024, Jonas shared that he was diagnosed with skin cancer after discovering a malignant mole on his forehead.
-He had a basal cell carcinoma removed from his head.
+He had it removed and is currently cancer free.